ryankellyongh/Portable-Filling-Machine/README.md

 ## Why This Device?

-Existing machines are large, expensive, and designed for industrial-scale operations — making them impractical for researchers, field workers, and small producers.
+Existing machines are large, expensive, and designed for industrial-scale operations, making them impractical for researchers, field workers, and small producers.
 This device combines **portability and precision**, offering a hygienic, flexible, and affordable alternative for anyone who needs reliable liquid filling on a small scale.

 ---

-## 👤 Author
+## Author

 **Ryan Kelly**